railwayapp/docs/src/docs/develop/projects.md

 ## CLI Instructions

 Upon Project creation, a button on the lower left opens a modal with instructions to set up projects locally.
-After setup, the button can by dismissed by selecting `Project setup is done`.
+After setup, the button can be dismissed by selecting `Project setup is done`.
 [See our page on the CLI for more information.](/develop/cli/)

 ## Project Visibility